spenceriam/openprd/README.md

 ## Acknowledgements

-Huge love to [www.charprd.com](https://www.charprd.com) - this project is inspired by their excellent work.
-OpenPRD is not meant to replace CharPRD but rather provide a DIY, bring-your-own-key alternative for developers who want more control over their AI providers and costs.
+Huge love to [www.chatprd.com](https://www.chatprd.com) - this project is inspired by their excellent work.
+OpenPRD is not meant to replace ChatPRD but rather provide a DIY, bring-your-own-key alternative for developers who want more control over their AI providers and costs.

 ## License